DrewML/dotcomblog/posts/[2023-05-01]no-build-blog-with-cloudflare-workers-github-and-markdown.md

 socialImage: https://user-images.githubusercontent.com/5233399/235488415-310fbaad-a1e5-475e-b929-c4e87ef2811d.jpg
 -->

+# No Build Blog with Cloudflare Workers, GitHub, and Markdown

 I've been trying to start blogging consistently for years.
 Writing is _hard_, and finding the motivation to write is even more of a struggle.
 So, I did what most developers do when faced with this challenge.

 ## My Dream Blogging Platform